wberdnik/wberdnik/funs.md

-## I joke about it, but  I have this expertise
+## I'm joking about this, but I actually have all this experience.

 ### Program language experience
 |#| Language|Experience Level & Duration| Key Projects & Affirmations|